 As routine, I was checking my emails when some news from US Embassy stupefied me.
 It congratulated me and suggested to fill out a visa form.
-I was stunned and went directly to our principal, Ms. Sobia Alam.
+I was stunned and went directly to Ex-principal, Ms. Sobia Alam.
 I requested her to allow me to sit in the computer lab for another hour so that could fill out the visa form as I didn’t have internet as home.

 She inquired with curiosity, “Have you got selected for the Space Camp?”

 I answered in a flat tone, “Yes.”

 It appeared she grew an inch taller.
 She shook my hand with spark in her eyes and said, “Congratulations Babar!”